 Take a Walk in El Yunque Rain Forest with a Forest Guide or Ranger

 The El Yunque National Forest is a large, lush and interesting place to visit.
 It easy to see the beauty, but to really know about the rain forest, an educational guided tour is great.
-The Federal Forest Rangers offer “Rent-a-Ranger” or “Forest Adventure Tours”, that are hour-long educational walks designed to teach you all about the El Yunque rain forest.
+The Federal Forest Rangers offers “Forest Adventure Tours”, that are hour-long educational walks designed to teach you all about the El Yunque rain forest.

 The tour is open to everyone, people of all ages and activity levels will be able to enjoy this activity.
-However, it is not wheelchair accessible due to steps at the beginning and end of tour.
-And though most of the trail is paved, the pavement is narrow.
+However, if you go on a tour of a trail, it is not wheelchair accessible due to steps at the beginning and end of tour.
+And though most of the trail is paved, the pavement is narrow and can be slippery.

-The tour takes about 1 hour.
-They are available in English or Spanish, Language chosen by first people who buy tour tickets.
+The talk/tour takes about 1 hour.
+They are available in English or Spanish,

 Use this map to locate places mentioned in this article.
 You can click on a placemark to view the GPS coordinates for that place.

 - El Yunque, Palo Colorado Visitor Center: (18.300919, -65.785362)

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!